kentik/docker-monitor/README.md

 # Docker Container Monitoring

-Monitor realtime and historical memory, cpu, and network usage of running Docker containers, and share the dashboards with your team.
+Monitor real-time and historical memory, cpu, and network usage of your Docker containers.

 Run cAdvisor with InfluxDB and Grafana